 Contributions to the Retirement System are made by the members and the District.
 Each member's contribution is based upon a percentage of that member's covered compensation.
 The employee contribution rates for 1955/1980 Plan members (i.e., employees first hired prior to January 1, 2013) are prescribed in the Retirement System Ordinance and may be adjusted by the District Board solely pursuant to the terms of a negotiated collective bargaining agreement or MOU with employee bargaining units.
 Pursuant to applicable provisions of the California Public Employees' Pension Reform Act of 2013 as codified ("PEPRA"), 2013 Tier members (i.e., employees first hired on or after January 1, 2013) are required to contribute at least 50% of the "normal cost" rate.
 The District employees' contribution rate for 1955/1980 Plan members (which includes a 0.09% contribution to the HIB) is 8.75%, effective since April 18, 2016.
-The District employees' contribution rate for 2013 Tier members (which also includes a 0.09% contribution to the HIB) is established by the District Board, and such rates are based upon actuarial valuations.
-The current (Fiscal Year 2025) District employees' contribution rate for 2013 Tier members (including the 0.09% contribution rate for 2013 Tier members is scheduled to increase to 10.17% (including the 0.09% contribution to the HIB), effective July 1, 2025, based on the results of the June 30, 2024 funding valuations.
+The District employees' contribution rate for 2013 Tier members (which also includes a 0.09% contribution to the HIB) is 9.50%, which rate has been effective since July 1, 2021.
+The employees' contribution rate for 2013 Tier members (including the 0.09% contribution to the HIB) is 9.50%, which rate has been effective since July 1, 2021.
+The employees' contribution rate for 2013 Tier members (including the 0.09% contribution to the HIB), effective July 1, 2025, based on the results of the June 30, 2024 funding valuations.